deliveroo/deliveroo.engineering/_posts/2022-02-09-like-many-others-ive-just-rejoined-deliveroo-heres-why.md

   Hey!
 I’m Jordan, a Senior Data Scientist in the Partner Growth team at Deliveroo.

-  I just re-joined Deliveroo after leaving last year.
+  I've just re-joined Deliveroo after leaving last year.
 Maybe you’re thinking of re-joining a former company too, or even better (for us), re-joining Deliveroo!
 If so, you might be grappling with similar considerations to the ones I had.
 Here’s the reasons I decided to come back - maybe they’ll resonate with you.
 ---